Chandler Jones: Arizona Cardinals

-2016 season
+2016

 In 2016, Jones started all 16 games for the Cardinals, recording 49 tackles, 11 sacks, three passes defensed and four forced fumbles.
 He was also ranked 85th on the NFL Top 100 Players of 2017.

-2017 season
+2017

 On February 27, 2017, the Cardinals placed the non-exclusive franchise tag on Jones.
 On March 10, 2017, he signed a five-year, $82.5 million contract extension with the Cardinals.
 On December 19, 2017, he was named to his second Pro Bowl and earned first team All-Pro honors.
 Jones finished the season leading the league with 17.0 sacks, which set a new Cardinals' franchise record.
 He finished third in Defensive Player of the Year voting.
 He was ranked 28th by his fellow players on the NFL Top 100 Players of 2018.

-2018 season
+2018

 In 2018, Jones was moved to defensive end as new Cardinals head coach Steve Wilks implemented a 4–3 defense.
 In Week 5, Jones recorded a sack, pass breakup, three tackles for loss, a forced fumble and recovery in a 28–18 win over the San Francisco 49ers, earning him NFC Defensive Player of the Week.
 He finished the season with 49 tackles, 13 sacks, four passes defensed, and three forced fumbles.
 His 13 sacks led the team and were tied for seventh in the league.

-2019 season
+2019

-During Week 3 against the Carolina Panthers, Jones sacked Kyle Allen twice in the 38-20 loss.
+During Week 3 against the Carolina Panthers, Jones sacked Kyle Allen twice in the 38–20 loss.
 During a Week 7 27–21 road victory over the New York Giants, he sacked rookie Daniel Jones four times, one of which resulted in a forced fumble which he recovered.
 Jones was named the NFC Defensive Player of the Week for his performance.
 During Week 16 against the Seattle Seahawks, Jones sacked Russell Wilson four times and forced a fumble on David Moore which was recovered by teammate Jordan Hicks during the 27–13 road victory.
 He earned a second NFC Defensive Player of the Week nomination for his game against Seattle.

 Jones finished the season with 53 tackles and set career-highs in sacks with 19, forced fumbles with eight, fumble recoveries with three, pass deflections with five.
 He was named to his third Pro Bowl and earned first team All-Pro honors.
 He was also the runner-up for Defensive Player of the Year.
 He was ranked 15th by his fellow players on the NFL Top 100 Players of 2020.
 He was named to the Pro Football Hall of Fame's All-2010s team.

-2020 season
+2020

 In Week 1 against the San Francisco 49ers, Jones recorded his first and only sack of the season on Jimmy Garoppolo during the 24–20 win.
 In Week 5, he suffered a torn bicep and was placed on injured reserve on October 15, 2020.